-- 52. To support the implementation of the Organisation's previous restructuring in 2022, a UNAIDS Secretariat Knowledge Management Strategy was approved in November 2022.
-The Strategy has a two-year Action Plan addressing nine critical performance gaps related to 3 key pillars: (1) knowledge capture/creation, (2) knowledge sharing/dissemination and (3) knowledge acquisition and application.
-Of the 27 actions, 21 have been completed, 1 delayed to 2025, 2 partially completed, and 3 halted due to cuts in budget and human resources. - 53.
-Key achievements under the Action Plan include: - Knowledge Capture/Creation: - Enhanced handover processes have been developed, including video interviews, and piloted with rotating staff including UCDs to support the transition of staff into new roles.
+- 52. To support the implementation of the Organization's previous restructuring in 2022, a UNAIDS Secretariat Knowledge Management Strategy was approved in November 2022.
+The Strategy has a two-year action plan addressing nine critical performance gaps related to three key pillars: (a) knowledge capture/creation, (b) knowledge sharing/dissemination and (c) knowledge acquisition and application.
+Of the 27 actions, 21 have been completed, one was delayed to 2025, two were partially completed, and three were halted due to cuts in budget and human resources. - 53.
+Key achievements under the action plan include: